 Appeals must be made to Telford & Wrekin Magistrates Court within 28 days of the date you received notification of the decision in writing.
 Magistrates' court decisions can be appealed to the Crown Court.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form a letter (with proof of delivery).
-If that has not worked, if you are located in the UK, the Citizens Advice will give you advice.
-From outside the UK contact the UK European Consumer Centre.
+If that has not worked, if you are located in the UK, visit the Citizens Advice website for advice.
+From outside the UK contact the Visit the UK European Consumer Centre website for traders outside the UK.

 E.g. about noise, pollution, etc. Also should one licence holder complain about another.